Skip to main content

 M&E is the original and still the most widely recognized term globally.
 It covers the two core functions: monitoring (are we doing what we planned?) and evaluation (is it working?).

 In the 2000s and 2010s, organizations began arguing that M&E missed two critical functions.
-Learning was the first addition, producing MEL: the idea that evidence should not just be collected and reported, but actively used to adapt programming.
-USAID adopted MEL language in its 2016 evaluation policy update and has used it since.
+Learning was the first addition, producing MEL: the idea that evidence should be collected, reported, and actively used to adapt programming.
+USAID adopted MEL language through its 2016 Program Cycle (ADS 201) revision and its Collaborating, Learning and Adapting (CLA) framework, and has used it since.

 Accountability came next, giving us MEAL.
 Humanitarian organizations led this shift, recognizing that M&E systems needed to serve affected populations, not just donors.
 Accountability means feedback mechanisms, complaints processes, and genuine responsiveness to the people programs are designed to help.

 MLE reverses the order to put Learning before Evaluation, signaling that learning is continuous rather than something that happens only during formal evaluations.
-Some DFID/FCDO programs adopted this framing.
+It is a less common variant used by some organizations.

 DME adds Design at the front, emphasizing that good M&E starts with program design.
 CARE International uses this framework.
 A few foundations also use it.